jasonkuhrt-archive/plat/README.md

 ##### Supported Platforms
 Currently supported:

-- browsers
+- Browsers
 - NodeJS

 More platform support is welcome by those that know how to unambiguously test for such contexts.
-In the spirit of leanness `plat` will probably not support highly-obscure platforms but just ask to know for sure.